open-feature/docs.openfeature.dev/blog/21-10-2022-hardening-and-1-0-sdks.md

 The release includes stable versions the following features:

-- The Evaluation API, providing application authors with consistent, vendor neutral, feature flag evaluation.
+- the Evaluation API, providing application authors with consistent, vendor neutral, feature flag evaluation
-- Provider interfaces for flexible integration with a variety of feature flag systems.
+- provider interfaces for flexible integration with a variety of feature flag systems

 The specification documents associated with these features have been marked as `hardening`, meaning breaking changes are no longer allowed and usage of these features are encouraged in production environments.
 The release of these SDKs and the stabilization of the specification represent a culmination of efforts by a dedicated group of vendors, practitioners and subject matter experts.